thomashoullier/stopwatch/README.md

 * Quit: `q`

 ## Tested on
-We build and use this program on Gentoo Linux, amd64, with musl libc.
+We build and use this program on:
+* OS: Gentoo Linux
+* Architecture: amd64
+* Libc: musl
+* C++ compiler: gcc

+with whatever the latest Gentoo rolling release version is.